 - A 40-character string that uniquely identifies the commit object called a SHAI name

-13. What is ‘head’ in git and how many heads can be created in a repository?
+34. What is HEAD in Git, and how many HEADs can be created in a repository?

-The reference to a commit object is called as the ‘head’.
+The reference to a commit object is called the HEAD.
 Every repository has a ‘Master’ which is the default head.
 There can be multiple heads in a repository.

-16. State a way to create a new branch in Git?
+36. State a way to create a new branch in Git.

-If you want to create a new feature into the main branch then you can use the command ‘git merge’ or ‘git pull’.
+If we want to create a new feature into the main branch, then we can use the command ‘git merge’ or ‘git pull’.

-If you want to merge a commit there is a change in one place and same change already exists then while merging the Git will not be able to predict which is the change that needs to be taken precedence.
+If we want to merge a commit there is a change in one place and the same change already exists then while merging the Git will not be able to predict which is the change that needs to be taken precedence.

-If you want to resolve a conflict in Git then you need to edit the files for fixing the conflicting changes and then you can run “git add” to add the resolved files and after that you can run the ‘git commit’ for committing the repaired merge.
+If we want to resolve a conflict in Git, then we need to edit the files for fixing the conflicting changes and then we can run “git add” to add the resolved files and after that we can run the ‘git commit’ for committing the repaired merge.